Milan Duomo and Its Terrace Tickets and Tours

 You can book a guided tour of the Duomo Terrace and, in addition to admiring the views and the spectacular statues and details, you will have the possibility to complement the visit with the explanation of a professional guide.

-While the Terrace is beautiful by any standards, learning about the history and characteristics of this architectural style is also well worth the effort.
+While the Terrace is beautiful by any standards, learning about the history and characteristics of this architectural style is also worthwhile.
+With this option you can also add a tourist bus ticket valid for 48 hours to your booking.

 • Duration: about 1 hour.

 • Recommended if...
-You have already visited the Duomo and only need to see the rooftop.
+You have already visited the Duomo and you only need to see the rooftop.

 But if you want to make a more complete visit, then seeing the inside of the Milan Cathedral is a wonderful option.
 You can choose to book a combined guided tour of the Duomo and the rooftop of the Cathedral.